-A HRC has been unavailable since January 2007.
+- MRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.
-Please check for updates on the ACS website.
+Please check for updates on the ACS website. - WFC is offered as shared risk in Cycle 33 and may receive minimal calibration.
+See the ACS website, Call for Proposals, and OPCR webpage for the latest status.

 The Wide Field Channel (WFC) of ACS was designed primarily for high throughput observations at visible wavelengths.
 The use of protected silver mirror coatings, the small number of reflections, and the use of a red sensitive CCD have provided the high throughput required for this camera at the expense of a 3700 Å blue cutoff.
-The WFC detectors are two butted 2K × 4K thinned, backsideilluminated, SITe CCDs with a red optimized coating and long-λ halo fix.
+The WFC detectors are two butted $2K \times 4K$ thinned, backside-illuminated, SITe CCDs with a red optimized coating and long- $\lambda$ halo fix.
 The plate scale is 0.050 arcseconds per pixel, which provides a good compromise between adequately sampling the PSF and a wide field of view.
 The WFC PSF is critically (Nyquist) sampled at 11,600 Å and undersampled by a factor of 3 at the blue end of the WFC sensitivity range (3700 Å).
 A final reconstructed FWHM of 0.100 to 0.140 arcseconds is possible for well-dithered observations.
 However, dithering will not be able to recover the full resolution of the optical system because the WFC PSF FWHM is largely dependent on the blurring caused by CCD charge diffusion (ACS ISR 2003-06).
 See Section 7.4 for more discussion of how to use dithered observations to optimally sample the PSF.

 The optical design of the camera introduces a two-component geometric distortion.
 The detectors themselves are at an angle with respect to the optical axis.
 This produces an 8% stretching of one pixel diagonal compared to the other.
 As a result, WFC pixels project on the sky as rhombuses rather than squares.
 These effects are purely geometrical and are routinely corrected in the ACS data reduction pipeline.
 The second component of geometric distortion is more complex.
-This distortion causes up to ±9% variation in effective pixel area and needs to be taken into account when doing accurate photometry or astrometry as the effective area of the detector pixels varies nonlinearly with field position.
+This distortion causes up to $\pm 9\%$ variation in effective pixel area and needs to be taken into account when doing accurate photometry or astrometry as the effective area of the detector pixels varies nonlinearly with field position.
 See Section 10.4 for a detailed discussion of the distortion in ACS.